 You may think that this means you can run 20 x 0.48A light bars from a 10A socket (20×4.8 = 9.6A), but this is not the case.
 If you push power consumption to the limit of the plug, this will cause things to heat up which could become dangerous or damage your gear.

-Check out the specs to make sure the lights have a low power consumption so that they won’t run down your battery.
-Ideally, you want lights with a high light output and higher quality LEDs so that they last longer.
+Check out the specs to ensure the lights have a low power consumption.
+The more power you use, the faster your batteries need charging.
+Look for something that is bright enough to do what you need, and no more – or it will chew through your battery supply.
+Ideally, you want lights with high light output and higher-quality LEDs so they last longer.

-If you’re just setting up strip lighting on your car, or around your boat, then the lumens can be lower as you won’t need as much visibility.
-This will also help you conserve precious battery power.
+If you’re only setting up strip lighting on your car or around your boat, the lumens can be lower given you won’t need as high visibility.
+This will also help to conserve precious battery power.

-You also want to consider durability.
-If your lighting is semi-permanently mounted onto your vehicle, then they will need to be able to handle the vibrations of your 4WD without getting damaged.
+They say a poor man buys twice!
+Three dollar lights are worth just that, so don’t waste your money – you’ll go through several of them.
+It’s also important to consider durability.
+If your lights are semi-permanently mounted onto your vehicle, they will need to be able to handle the vibrations of your 4WD without becoming damaged.

 High-quality lights are more durable, brighter and last longer on your adventures.
 Image: Aaron Schubert

-The benefits of LED strip lighting are that it’s super easy to install and the power output compared to weight is excellent.
-They’re also cool to the touch in low applications, have a long life (as you don’t need to replace the globes) and have an efficient power draw.
+The benefits of LED strip lighting are that it’s super easy to install and, considering their low weight, the power output is excellent.
+They’re also cool to the touch in low applications, have a long life given they don’t require globe replacements, and boast an efficient power draw.

-You can get flexible tape options which can be cut to fit, have adhesive tape on the back, as well as connectors on each end.
-These are usually low powered, so they’re not super bright like other lighting options, but they use up very little energy.
+One of the most common lights you’ll see these days when camping is LED strip lighting: a length of LEDs that are mounted inside a waterproof film.
+You can find flexible tape options that are cut to fit, with adhesive tape on the back and connectors on each end.
+These are usually low-powered, so not super bright like other lighting options – thought this means they use up very little energy.

-If you think that you’d prefer something that’s more portable, then you might want to consider strip lighting with Velcro on the back instead, or a light bar kit setup.
+If you think that you’d prefer something more portable, consider either strip lighting with Velcro on the back instead, or a light bar kit setup.

 Enjoy the space under your awning more in the evenings by attaching some tape lighting.
 Image: Korr Lighting

-You can purchase individual bars or a light kit which usually comes with all the necessary parts that you will need to set up the lights yourself – including a cigarette plug to connect it into your vehicle, extension leads, and a dimmer switch for manual adjustment.
+Individual bars or a light kit usually come with all the necessary parts you will need to set them up yourself – including a cigarette plug to connect it into your vehicle, extension leads, and a dimmer switch for manual adjustment.

-The benefits of light bar kits are that they offer a higher amount of lumens and have the flexibility for different mounting options.
-They also perform better in comparison to flexible tape lighting in hot conditions.
+The benefits of light bar kits are that they offer a higher number of lumens and are flexible in offering various mounting options.
+In hot conditions, they also perform better in comparison to flexible tape lighting.

 You won’t need to wear your headtorch around camp if you set up lighting around your tent.
 Image: Korr Lighting

-Light bars will come in a variety of sizes, starting at 25cm, which is equivalent to the light you would get from a lantern.
-The largest size you can get is 100cm in length which is enough to light up a gazebo or tent awning from one direction.
+Light bars come in many sizes, starting at 25cm – equivalent to the light you would find in a lantern.
+The largest is 100cm in length, which is enough to light up a gazebo or tent awning from one direction.

-A light bar kit will come with up to 5 bars, which is going to be more than enough for an entire campsite.
-This is well within standard 12V socket ratings and gives you 1-3 days of continuous lighting from a deep cycle auxiliary battery (as mentioned above).
-You could run this from your regular car battery, but we wouldn’t recommend this as it could flatten your battery after a day of use, or if you accidentally leave them on.
+A light bar kit includes up to 5 bars, which is more than enough for an entire campsite.
+This is well within standard 12V socket ratings and provides 1-3 days of continuous lighting from a deep cycle auxiliary battery (as mentioned above).
+While you could run this from your regular car battery, it’s not recommended; it could flatten your battery after a day of use, or if you accidentally leave them on.

 You can also use extension leads to create bigger gaps so that you can set up the bars all around the tent/shelter or campsite.
-The benefit of choosing a kit is that it comes with different sized leads which makes it easy to customise it to your specifications.
+The benefit of choosing a kit is that it comes equipped with different-sized leads, having it easy to customise to your specifications.

-A single bar kit isn’t going to give you those options as you will need to purchase leads to use it with the rest of your gear.
-So, this is more of an add-on if you’re looking to add more illumination to your current setup.
+A single bar kit won’t allow you those options, as you will need to separately purchase leads in order to use it with the rest of your gear.
+So, this is more so an option if you’re looking to add more illumination to your current setup.

 Illuminating your whole campsite will be fairly easy with one light bar kit.
 Image: Korr Lighting

-If you want to fix a light bar to an awning pole or tent pole, you can purchase pole clamps which will connect onto the rear channel of the light bar.
-This accessory provides you with some extra versatility to move your lighting around to suit your needs at the time.
-Or, you can use Velcro strips or cable ties for a more permanent application.
+Purchase pole clamps, which will connect onto the rear channel of the light bar.
+This accessory provides you with some extra versatility to move your lighting around to suit your needs at any given time.
+Or, use Velcro strips or cable ties for a more permanent application.

-Bright white lights can attract bugs, so colour is something to factor in when making your decision.
-White light will provide better visibility, but orange is going to reduce the presence of bugs by a significant amount.
+Colour temperature is a feature to pay attention to.
+You can find everything from cool white to yellow or red.
+Bright white or cool, blue-coloured lights can attract bugs, so colour is something to factor into your decision.
+While white light will provide better visibility, orange will significantly reduce the presence of insects.

-If you choose to use white LEDs, avoid hanging them over cleaning/washing or food areas.
-This will draw bugs to the area, which can get messy and unsanitary when preparing meals.
-To be on the safe side, you might want to choose white and orange lights so you have both options.
+If you choose to use white LEDs, avoid hanging them above cleaning/washing or food areas.
+This will draw bugs to the area, which can become messy and unsanitary while preparing meals.
+To be on the safe side, choose both white and orange lights.

 You have the option of white or orange coloured LEDs.
 Image: Korr Lighting

-This is going to depend on what brand lighting you have.
-Some brands, design their kits so that you don’t have to solder anything.
-Instead, you can just purchase extra leads to extend and customise it to what you want.
-You just need to make sure that they’re compatible.
+This will depend on what brand of lighting you have.
+Some brands design their kits so that you don’t have to solder anything.
+Instead, you can purchase extra leads to extend and customise it as you like.
+Just make sure they’re compatible.

-Yes, you can, but you will need a transformer/plug pack that can handle the power draw of your lights.
+Yes, but you will need a transformer/plug pack that can handle the power draw of your lights.

 Are light kits compatible across different brands?

-The only way to know if parts are compatible across different ranges is to check the connectors to see if they fit.
-We do however recommend sticking with the same manufacturer.
-These plugs are made to be water resistant, so ensure you use compatible brand components so that they form a tight seal.
+The only way to know if parts are compatible across various ranges is to check if the connectors fit.
+However, it is recommended to stick with the same manufacturer.
+These plugs are made to be water resistant, so ensure to use compatible brand components to form a tight seal.

-Do you have any other queries about 12V lighting that you want us to answer?
+Do you have any other queries about 12V lighting?
 Let us know in the comments below.